You are here: Home > About us > Work with us > Chief People Officer (CPO) candidate briefing

 Message from the chief executive

-Thank you for expressing an interest in the role of Chief People Officer at Chelsea and Westminster Hospital NHS Foundation Trust.
-This is an exciting time to join our team, leading a workforce that supports one of the top performing hospitals in the country and is determined to lead on innovation and deliver exceptional patient care.
-The successful candidate will be part of an ambitious team built on a solid foundation of mutual trust and respect.
+Thank you for expressing interest in the role of Chief People Officer at Chelsea and Westminster Hospital NHS Foundation Trust.
+This is an exciting time to join our team, leading a workforce that supports one of the top-performing hospitals in the country, committed to innovation and exceptional patient care.

-You will bring significant experience in driving strategy and change within a large-scale, complex environment, collaborating with senior leadership teams and boards.
-Your ability to establish strong working relationships across systems will be crucial in inspiring your teams to achieve their goals.
-Leadership should be ethical, collegiate and professional, with a core focus on equality, diversity and inclusion.
-You will be pivotal in supporting us to address the staffing challenges facing the NHS at the moment but will recognise this also provides us with an opportunity to make a real difference in how we attract, retain and develop a modern workforce to provide the best possible care to patients.
-A key priority is the wellbeing of our staff while ensuring that our patients remain at the heart of everything we do.
+You will bring significant experience driving strategy and change within a large, complex environment, collaborating with senior leadership and boards.
+Your ability to establish strong working relationships across systems will be key to achieving your teams' goals.
+Leadership must be ethical, collegiate and focused on equity, diversity and inclusion.
+A key priority is ensuring the safety and wellbeing of our staff, while keeping patients at the heart of everything we do.

-As an executive leader with the Acute Provider Collaborative, you will represent our Trust within the North West London (NWL) Integrated Care Board (ICB), playing a vital role in building close links within the system.
+As an executive leader within the North West London (NWL) Integrated Care Board (ICB), you will play a vital role in building links within the system, working closely with NWL Acute CPOs to deliver People Services Transformation.
 We are looking for a leader who will be proud to work alongside our 7,500 dedicated staff to deliver on this agenda.
-If you think this candidate briefing describes you, please contact XXX.

 Lesley Watts